If you can’t find the answer to your question below, please contact us by clicking here.

 Morning sessions focus on soccer which include: warm up games, individual skill development, fun team building exercises and Mini-World Cups.
 Campers are grouped by age, size & ability, where possible.

-What activities are in the afternoon sessions?
+What activities are in the afternoon?

 When is lunch time?